Humans-Machines/styleguide/git/README.md

 ## Git Workflow

 ### General
 We use gitflow to manage branches in our projects repository.
-Every project repo must at least have a `master` and a `develop` branch. `develop` must be set as default branch in Gitlab (*Settings > General > General project*).
+Every project repo must at least have a `main` (Former: master) and a `develop` branch. `develop` must be set as default branch in Gitlab (*Settings > General > General project*).

 ### Feature
 Single commits could be made directly to `develop` branch.
 Anything else, including new features or bigger changes, must be developed inside a `feature` branch.
 Feature branches are prefixed with `feature/` and must be named using kebap-case.
 A valid feature name is for example `feature/some-api-changes`.